 There are a number of tools used to help search for blogs, competitors, links, as well as for checking your scope and reach.
 Let’s take a look at three of them.

 Google Search (Search and Analytic)

 This is one of the most popular and best tools for finding content on the internet.
-Google search is a science, and in the hands of a professional data, a miner can provide a lot of interesting results.
-Here is a number of search phrases that will increase your reach.
+Google search is a science, and in the hands of professional data, a miner can provide a lot of interesting results.
+Here are a number of search phrases that will increase your reach.
 They will allow you to focus your search on guest post pages, guest post guideline pages as well as major blog sites that are a platform for guest bloggers.

 keyword + “guest blog.”